 Under certain circumstances, it may be necessary to learn the material being presented in a particular class by means of self-study.
-This is the case, for example, when two lectures are being given at the same time.
+This is the case, for

+Studying background literature is important. example, when two lectures are being given at the same time.